threefoldtecharchive/info_manual3/wiki/weblets/weblets_peertube.md

 Clicking on visit redirects you to the homepage of your peertube
 ![](img/weblet_peertube_instance.png)

+> Please note it may take sometime to be ready

 > Note the deployment can be bit slow because it's spreaded over three images. the upcoming version will have them all in one image.